codeccoop/posts-bridge/README.md

 ## Dependencies

-This plugin relays on [HTTP Bridge](https://git.coopdevs.org/codeccoop/wp/plugins/bridges/http-bridge/) and [Wpct i18n](https://git.coopdevs.org/codeccoop/wp/plugins/wpct/i18n/) as depenendencies, as well as the [Wpct Plugin Abstracts](https://git.coopdevs.org/codeccoop/wp/plugins/wpct/plugin-abstracts) snippets.
+This plugin relays on [Http Bridge](https://git.coopdevs.org/codeccoop/wp/plugins/bridges/http-bridge/) and [Wpct i18n](https://git.coopdevs.org/codeccoop/wp/plugins/wpct/i18n/) as depenendencies, as well as the [Wpct Plugin Abstracts](https://git.coopdevs.org/codeccoop/wp/plugins/wpct/plugin-abstracts) snippets.
 The plugin comes with its dependencies bundled in its releases, so you should